 Notes on the Geography of The United Kingdom: London 10: Suburbs

-If the rich always liked a central location when they were in London, the working and middle classes moved out of town as soon as better transport made it possible for them to get a bit more light and space.
+The rich with country estates naturally chose a central location for their seasonal homes in London.
+The working and middle classes had no such freedom, and so they moved to the suburbs as soon as better transport made it possible to both work in town and get a bit of suburban light and space.

-They had some help.
-Here we are at Kennington Park, two miles southeast of Buckingham Palace.
+They had some philanthropic help.
+Here, for example, we are at Kennington Park, two miles southeast of Buckingham Palace.
 At the Exhibition of 1851 Prince Albert had asked Henry Roberts to design a model house suitable for "the labouring classes."
 When the Exhibition closed, the house was moved here.

-The Medallion suggests (probably falsely) that the residents would display a sign of their gratitude toward the queen and her husband.
+The Medallion suggests (probably falsely) that the residents would display a sign of their gratitude.

-There were windows front and rear but not on the end walls.
+There were windows front and rear but not on the side walls.

 Several floorplans existed, ranging from four to six rooms, with the larger units spread over two floors.
 Some of the houses even had baths.

 Alistair Service writes, "The buildings can provide a fairly depressing environment on dull winter days with no leaves on the trees, but with sunshine and summer greenery one can still see what a brave new standard they set in 1900 for slum-dwellers" (London 1900, 1979, p.
 34).
-Some of the front gardens have bit the dust.
+The front gardens here have bit the dust.

 The local primary school.